Hot comb: History

 The hot comb was an invention developed in France as a way for women with coarse curly hair to achieve a fine straight look traditionally modeled by historical Egyptian women.

-Madame CJ Walker is said to have revolutionized hair styling when she invented and introduced heated irons to curl and wave his customers' hair in France in 1872.
-Her straightening formula remained fashionable for many decades.
-Britain's Science and Society Library credits L. Pelleray of Paris with manufacturing the heated combs in the 1870s.
+Parisian Francois Marcel Grateau is said to have revolutionized hair styling when he invented and introduced heated irons to curl and wave his customers' hair in France in 1872.
+His Marcel Wave remained fashionable for many decades.
+Britain's Science and Society Library credits L. Pelleray of Paris with manufacturing the heated irons in the 1870s.
 An example of an 1890s version of Pelleray's curling iron is housed at the Chudnow Museum in Milwaukee.

-Elroy J. Duncan is believed to have invented and manufactured the first hot comb or heated metal straightening comb in America.
+Elroy J. Duncan is believed to have invented and manufactured the first hot comb or heated metal straightening comb in America, though she marketed it as a mustache grooming instrument.
 Sometimes the device is called a "pressing comb."
 During the late 19th century, Dr. Scott's Electric Curler was advertised in several publications including the 1886 Bloomingdale's catalog and in the June 1889 issue of Lippincott's Magazine Marketed to men to groom beards and moustaches, the rosewood-handled device also promised women the ability to imitate the "loose and fluffy" hairstyles of actress Lillie Langtry and opera singer Adelina Patti, popular white entertainers of the era.

 Mme.
-Baum's Hair Emporium, a store on Eighth Avenue in New York with a large clientele composed mostly of African American females, advertised Mme.
+Baum's Hair Emporium, a store on Eighth Avenue in New York with a large clientele composed mostly of African American women, advertised Mme.
 Baum's "entirely new and improved" straightening comb in 1912.
 In May and June 1914, other Mme.
 Baum advertisements claimed that she now had a "shampoo dryer and hair straightening comb," said to have been patented on April 1, 1914.
 U.S. Patent 1,096,666 for a heated "hair drying" comb – but not a hair straightening comb – is credited to Emilia Baum and was granted on May 12, 1914.